Drug Use in Adolescence

 Did You Know?

-Illicit drug use - which includes the abuse of illegal drugs and/or the misuse of prescription medications or household substances - is something many adolescents engage in occasionally, and a few do regularly.
-By the 12th grade, about half of adolescents have abused an illicit drug at least once.1 The most commonly used drug is marijuana but adolescents can find many abused substances, such as prescription medications, glues, and aerosols, in the home.1 Many factors and strategies can help adolescents stay drug free: Strong positive connections with parents, other family members, school, and religion; having parents present clear limits and consistent enforcement of discipline; and reduced access in the home to illegal substances.2
+Illicit drug use—which includes the abuse of illegal drugs and/or the misuse of prescription medications or household substances—is something many adolescents engage in occasionally, and a few do regularly.
+By the 12th grade, about half of adolescents have misused an illicit drug at least once.1 The most commonly used drug is marijuana, but adolescents can find many harmful substances in the home, such as prescription medications, glues, and aerosols.1 Many factors and strategies can help adolescents stay drug free: Strong positive connections with parents, other family members, school, and religion; having parents present clear limits and consistent enforcement of discipline; and reduced access in the home to illegal substances.2

 - Check out OAH’s full library of federal adolescent health resources on substance abuse, in general, and those specific to illicit (and non-illicit) drug use.

-- For data and trends on adolescent drug abuse, check out the National Institute on Drug Abuse’s (NIDA) DrugFacts page to access reports.
+- For data and trends on adolescent drug use and addiction, read research summaries on the National Institute on Drug Abuse’s (NIDA) DrugFacts page.

 Resources for Parents

 - Parents or other caregivers looking for resources and strategies to prevent, or stop, illicit drug use by adolescents, can visit the Partnership at DrugFree.org.